semandrr/semandrr/README.md

-Just a 17 y.o IT geek and college student (Information systems specialist).
+Just an 18 y.o IT geek and college student (Information systems specialist).
 My hobbies include coding, tinkering with technology and reading.

 Currently there is nothing interesting to see in my profile, most of my own repositories/repositories where I am assigned as collaborator are private due to them being personal projects.